stsiarzhanau/next-app-starter/README.md

 `src/test-utils.tsx` (not included by default) - in your project you might want to create a [shared test utils file](https://testing-library.com/docs/react-testing-library/setup) to define common utilities, mocks and custom render method.
 It's not included by default as it's better to define such things on per-project basis due to different project requirements.

 > Note: you can use AI tools to generate test files and test cases automatically based on your code.
 One such tool is [Cody AI](https://marketplace.visualstudio.com/items?itemName=sourcegraph.cody-ai) Visual Studio Code extension which is not only able to generate test boilerplate for a provided source file or code snippet but also tries to understand your whole codebase (incl. test setup files and `package.json`) to [generate meaningful test cases](https://docs.sourcegraph.com/cody/use-cases/generate-unit-tests) with proper mocks, assertions and edge cases.
-As a rule, your guidance is still required to review the generated tests and make necessary adjustments, but in a whole it can save a lot of time and effort compared to writing tests from scratch.
+As a rule, your guidance is still required to review the generated tests and make necessary adjustments, but in a whole such approach can save a lot of time and effort compared to writing tests from scratch.

 ## Learn More